tidalcycles/vim-tidal/README.md

 By default, there are two normal keybindings and one for visual blocks using your `<localleader>` key.
 If you don't have one defined, set it on your `.vimrc` script with `let maplocalleader=","`, for example.

-Check `:help slime` on how to remap these keybindings.

 ### tidalvim ###